-One important feature of the NAAQS process is EPA's reliance on staff to author the analytical reports that inform its process.
+One important feature of the NAAQS process is EPA's reliance on staff to author or in the case of the ISA, co-author with external experts, the analytical reports that inform its process.
 Specifically, teams of EPA staff produce the four reports that lead up to the proposed rule for a revised NAAQS.
 While EPA management is briefed through "information sessions" on the contents of these reports, there is no editing of the report by management.
 (EPA staff could, however, point only to tradition and not to any rule that explicitly precludes this type of editing.)
 Indeed, at least some of the draft NAAQS reports contain the disclaimer that the "findings, opinions, conclusions or recommendations" reflect those of the authors and do not necessarily represent the views of EPA.

 The team of staff authors is also listed by name in the acknowledgment section of the final report.
 This detailed acknowledgement section links each EPA staff to his/her specific contributions to individual chapters.
-It is not clear whether an agency staff member has the right to remove his/her name from this acknowledgement section if he/she disagrees with the final version of the chapter (presumably the issue has not yet arisen), but if a staff member can in fact withdraw his/her name from the report, then these acknowledgements provide an indicia of authorship.
+An agency staff member has the right to remove his/her name from this acknowledgement section if he/she disagrees with the final version of the chapter (presumably the issue has not yet arisen).
+Although there is dim recollection of this withdrawal occurring at least once, the fact that staff are allowed to withdraw their names provide an indicia of authorship on the supporting NAAQS reports.